CCI-MOC/esi-leap/README.md

 # esi-leap

-esi-leap is an OpenStack service for managing leases on Ironic nodes.
+esi-leap is an OpenStack service for acting as a FLOCX provider to communicate with a FLOCX marketplace.
 It is intended to work on top of the [esi-common library](https://github.com/CCI-MOC/esi-common), which supports an OpenStack install that simulates Ironic multi-tenancy through the use of `project_owner_id` and `project_id` property attributes.

 ### Installation